elisemercury/difPy-dev/docs/usage.rst

    search = difPy.search(dif)

-Folder paths must be specified as either standalone Python strings, or within a Python `list`.
+Folder paths must be specified as either standalone Python strings, or in a Python list.

-difPy can search for duplicates in the union of all folders, or only among the folders and subfolders itself.
+difPy can search for duplicates in the union of all folders, or only among the folders and subdirectories itself.
 See :ref:`Usage Samples`.

 By default, starting with v4.x, difPy uses **multiprocessing** for both the build and the search process.